TomBrlek/PicoUSB/README.md

 **pico_usb.txt API:**

-- delay()   - waits for the specified amount of time before resuming execution.
+- delay     - waits for the specified amount of time before resuming execution.
 Example: delay(0.8)
-- press()   - presses one or more buttons once.
-For example to press enter, use `press(enter)`.
-To "select all", use `press(control + a)`.
+- press     - presses one or more buttons once.
+For example to press enter, use `press enter`.
+To "select all", use `press control + a`.
-- write()   - sequentially presses many buttons in a row. example: `write(Hello world!)`
+- write     - sequentially presses many buttons in a row. example: `write Hello world!`
+- writefile - reads a file and uses the contents as keypresses.
+Make sure the file isn't too large (>100kB). example: `writefile commands.txt`
-- hold()    - presses and holds down one or more buttons until `release()` is called
+- hold      - presses and holds down one or more buttons until `release()` is called
-- release() - releases **all** held keys
+- release   - releases **all** held keys
-- move(x, y) - moves the mouse on the main display to the given location, from the current location as a reference. negative x = left, possitive x = right, negative y = down, possitive y = up.
+- move x, y - moves the mouse on the main display to the given location, from the current location as a reference. negative x = left, possitive x = right, negative y = down, possitive y = up.
-- click(btn)- clicks the mouse. `btn` is the mouse button, options are left, right, middle
+- click btn - clicks the mouse. `btn` is the mouse button, options are left, right, middle
-- scroll(x) - scrolls the mouse.
+- scroll    - scrolls the mouse.
 Negative number scrolls down, possitive scroll up
-- volume(x) - Modifies the system volume.
-Negative numbers move the volume slider down by x, possitive move it up by x. min volume = 0. max = 100. `volume(mute)` mutes the speakers.
+- volume x  - Modifies the system volume.
+Negative numbers move the volume slider down by x, possitive move it up by x. min volume = 0. max = 100. `volume mute` mutes the speakers.
-- loop() - loops everything before this command
+- loop      - loops everything after this command up until the end of the file

 ## Development